 - 18.4.1 Vehicle Accident: Collisions that cause damage to CMTA-branded vehicle; as a result of a vehicle accident, a passenger is transported by EMS, an employee (Capital Metro or contractor) is injured (WC), regardless of damage; collisions where claimant calls in a claim for property damage/injury due to a CMTA reported vehicle accident; collisions with pedestrians hit by a Capital Metro-branded vehicle if injury is claimed. - 18.4.2 Passenger Accidents: Passenger transported due to injury on CMTA-branded vehicle, and/or passenger making a claim due to injury on CMTA-branded vehicle that can be substantiated. - 18.4.3 Reporting will be in compliance with Federal, State and Capital Metro requirements.
 All events classified as an accident shall be reported to CMTA within 24 hours or less from the time of the accident.
-Accident reports shall be legible and include information as described in <a href="https://doi.org/10.103/https: - 18.4.4 The Service Provider's designated accident investigation staff shall respond immediately in person to the above described incidents or accidents and complete an accident investigation. - 18.4.5 Details about the accident shall be entered into the incident management software provided by CMTA. - 18.4.6 At the request of CMTA, a follow-up summary of all action taken by the Service Provider which may include final resolution, repairs, and/or corrective action, shall be submitted.
+Accident reports shall be legible and include information as described in Attachment # 35 CMTA & MetroAccess Demand Response policies and procedures in Exhibit F, Revised 5, Section 6.11.

-18.4.7 A final report detailing the disposition of the previous month's accidents and incidents by type and determination of preventability for each, shall be provided to the Contract Performance-Program Manager, Paratransit Contracts no later than the fifth (5) business day of the following month.
+- 18.4.4 The Service Provider's designated accident investigation staff shall respond immediately in person to the above described incidents or accidents and complete an accident investigation. - 18.4.5 Details about the accident shall be entered into the incident management software provided by CMTA. - 18.4.6 At the request of CMTA, a follow-up summary of all action taken by the Service Provider which may include final resolution, repairs, and/or corrective action, shall be submitted. - 18.4.7 A final report detailing the disposition of the previous month's accidents and incidents by type and determination of preventability for each, shall be provided to the Contract Performance Program Manager, Paratransit Demand Response Contracts no later than the fifth (5) business day of the following month.